Quick links: help overview · quick reference · user manual toc · reference manual toc · faq

 the line of blanks that you might expect to remain.
 Use the o_v operator to

-force the motion to be characterwise.
+force the motion to be characterwise or remove the "z" flag from 'cpoptions'

 Trying to delete an empty region of text (e.g., "d0" in the first column)